 Economic activity in Iran is fairly diverse.
 The country’s economy is characterised by a large hydrocarbon sector, small-scale agriculture and service sectors and a significant state presence in the manufacturing and financial sectors.

 Oil and natural gas are its most vital natural resources.
-Iran ranks second in the world in terms of natural gas reserves and is the ninth largest oil producer, despite the fall of the industry.
-Prior to the introduction of sanctions against Iran, however, oil accounted for around 80 percent of the country’s export revenues.
+Iran ranks second in the world in terms of natural gas reserves and is the eighth-largest oil producer, despite the fall of the industry.
+Before the introduction of sanctions against Iran, oil accounted for around 80 percent of the country’s export revenues.
 Many expats moving to Iran do so to take up lucrative employment packages in the oil and gas industries.

 Beyond the oil and gas sector, other important industries in Iran include textiles, sugar refining, food processing, and the production of cement, building materials, iron, steel and machinery.
 With the growth of these industries, expats may find profitable work opportunities in Iran outside of oil production.

-As Iran is also one of the Middle Eastern countries that offers English teaching with ESL, TEFL and TOEFL certifications, this may also be an option for expats wishing to work in Iran.
+As Iran is also one of the Middle Eastern countries that accept English teachers with ESL, TEFL and TOEFL certifications, this may also be an option for expats wishing to work in the country.